pythonanywhere/help_pages/articles/FollowingTheDjangoTutorial.md

 You will need to tell Django what site it's working for by finding `ALLOWED_HOSTS` in `settings.py` and editing it like this:

-    ALLOWED_HOSTS = ['<your_username>.pythonanywhere.com']
+       1 ALLOWED_HOSTS = ['<your_username>.pythonanywhere.com']

 If you are using your own domain name, put that in the list instead.

 We support different databases, but using SQlite, the default, is probably simplest at this stage.
 You can change your `TIME_ZONE` setting as they suggest if you like though.

+  * TIP: *the links to the documentation in the comments in settings.py should point to the same django version as your virtualenv, 1.7.
+If they don't, then you probably accidentally ran the `startproject` command without activating the virtualenv.
+Probably best to delete the whole `mysite` directory, make sure your virtualenv is active, and run `startproject again`.*.

 Then, run the `python manage.py migrate` command back in your Bash console.

+    (django17)$ cd mysite  #  cd into the directory that contains manage.py if you haven't already (django17)$ python manage.py migrate

 ###(not) the Development server: setting up your web app on the Web tab